Frydesk/easy-local-rag/README.md

 A powerful RAG system built with Ollama, FastAPI, and Python that enables intelligent document querying and response generation with customizable personalities.
 The system is designed to work with any Ollama-compatible model, giving you the flexibility to choose the best model for your needs.

+This proyect was tested on Windows, although Linux is most probably compatible, it has not been tested.

 ## Features

 - 🤖 Compatible with any Ollama model (Mistral, Llama2, Mixtral, etc.)